gorlak/gorlak.github.io/_posts/2016-08-06-insomniac-core-dump.md

 Guest: Garret Foster (Ready at Dawn), Chris Butcher (Bungie)

-* Mike wants to talk about build systems
+* Mike wants to talk about build systems (woot!)
-* Chris: Need good solution for quickly sharing changes with neighbor devs
+* Chris: Need good solution for quickly sharing changes with neighbor devs (w/o submitting and syncing I think)
 * Garrett: Can't have multiple copies of the game on a hard drive, 2TB #head
 * Garrett: Custom p4 client views for different departments
 * Bob: Mongodb stores build metadata, moved into in-memory db (LMDB)
 * Bob: Cache was a side-project, scaled up out of side-project status, web-tech based cache didn't perform well (mongodb/web-req)
 * Chris: Build dependency graph is pretty arbitrary, no hard lines between assets, heavy interdependence
-* Chris: Constant buffers built for environment interdepend bi-directionally on the shaders used to draw them, heavy build cost
+* Chris: Constant buffers built for environment interdepend bi-directionally on the shaders used to draw them, heavy build cost (whaaaaa)
 * Chris: Requiring more dependencies between assets shouldn't necessarily be low in cost to prevent interdependence
 * Chris: A big regret is not seeing PC-centric content creation; would have made differenc choices since it has better random asset access
 * Bob, Garret: Pipeline has platform-independent step, then a platform-dependent step
 * Bob: Doubled up on processing identical data, took action to avoid it, but added on after the fact
-* Chris: Metadata for all the assets is several GB in and of itself
+* Chris: Metadata for all the assets is several GB in and of itself (!)
 * Chris: The cache is pretty monolithic, corresponds to a single changelist (stable builds are identified and encouraged to sync)
 * Chris: Unstable/bleeding edge builds are available but more costly to sync to because caching isn't complete
 * Garret: No toleration of missing assets, hard error; tolerating missing assets could lead to subtle bugs, skipped reporting tools to police
 * Garret: Building data in debug (w/ scribbling, init of memory pages) and in release and compare helps find determinism bugs
 * Garret: CI builds and populates the cache as changes commence
 * Garret, Bob: Peers/users do push data into the cache, problematic machines are found and fixed, breadcrumb left in the cache entry
-* Chris: Spatial relationships are important for caching, esp for caching baking problems (lighting)
+* Chris: Consideration of spatial relationships are important for caching, esp for caching baking problems (lighting)
-* Chris: Content creators always want shipping quality of the bakes
+* Chris: Content creators always want shipping quality of the bakes (of course they do)
 * Chris: Bias toward baking techniques toward cachable solutions (umbra)

 ### 5:30pm Panel ###